Adewotta/PicoSync/README.md

 -Pico Sync does not have direct compatibility with Sync on Composite/Luma/Green.
 To add this functionality, you will need to integrate a sync extraction circuit, such as one based on the LM1881.
 This would als provide compatibility with both 75ohm and TTL level csync.
 This circuit could also be combined with a XNOR sync combiner for near universal sync compatibility.

+RC filter:

+The propagation delay of logic gates can result in a very short, low-amplitude artifact at the beginning/end of the Vsync period.
+This artifact normally does not cause issues, but can sometimes be interperted as a pulse, depending on the resolution.
+This normally does not manifest in visible errors, but under some circumstances, can result in jitter of the injected seration pulse when viewed on an oscilloscope.
+We suspect this artifact could be corrected/eleminated through a finely tuned RC filter, or other simple circuitry.

 Credits:

 Adewotta - Writing the entirety of the Pico Sync code